ashvardanian/StringZilla/README.md

 Different STL implementations today have different thresholds for the Small String Optimization.
 Similar to GCC, StringZilla is 32 bytes in size, and similar to Clang it can fit 22 characters on stack.
 Our layout might be preferential, if you want to avoid branches.
-If you use a different compiler, you may want to check it's SSO buffer size with a [simple Gist](https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21).
+If you use a different compiler, you may want to check its SSO buffer size with a [simple Gist](https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21).

 |                       | `libstdc++` in  GCC 13 | `libc++` in Clang 17 | StringZilla |
 | :-------------------- | ---------------------: | -------------------: | ----------: |